KUSW: History

 After a nearly five-year application process, this station was granted its original construction permit by the Federal Communications Commission on February 3, 2005.
 In April 2006, permit holders Native American Christian Voice reached an agreement to transfer the permit to KUTE, Inc. The transfer was approved by the FCC on May 31, 2006, and the transaction was consummated on June 7, 2006.

 The new station was assigned the call letters KUUT on June 21, 2006.
 On March 22, 2007, the station changed its call sign to the current KUSW.
 KUSW received its license to cover on February 8, 2008.

-The KUSW call sign was formerly used by a commercial shortwave radio station in Murray, Utah, which at one point was under the same ownership as KRSP-FM and the former KKDS (now known as KWDZ).
+The KUSW call sign was formerly used by a commercial shortwave radio station in Murray, Utah, which at one point was under the same ownership as KRSP-FM and the former KKDS (later known as KWDZ, now defunct).

 In August 2006, the station, then still under construction, received an $85,000 grant from the Corporation for Public Broadcasting for the purchase of equipment needed to make the transition from analog to digital transmission.
 In September 2007, KUSW received an additional grant from the Corporation for Public Broadcasting to assist in its conversion from analog to digital broadcasting.
 KUSW was the only radio station in New Mexico to receive such a grant in 2007.